0w15h3115/Linux-Autodeploy/README.md

-# Ubuntu-Autodeploy
+# Linux-Autodeploy
-Script for Autodeploying security tools on barebones ubuntu
+Script for Autodeploying security tools on barebones linux